 The physical improvements are only one component of our transformation-over the past several years the Museum has developed plans for the complete re-envisioning of our position as one of the region's foremost cultural institutions.
 The Board of Trustees has committed itself to a long range strategic plan that includes significant audience development and marketing initiatives.

-Based on current research, our NHM Next plans include:
+Based on current research, our NHMLA Next plans include:

 We are finishing an ambitious slate of permanent exhibition openings.
 Media coverage, subsequent critical acclaim, and a higher advertising profile have resulted in spiking attendance numbers.
 We have momentum and visibility.
 The transformation is underway.